Violent Colorado Women — 2019

 Top

-Abstracted from article by Ellie Mulder, Colorado Springs Gazette
+Abstracted from articles by Ellie Mulder, Colorado Springs Gazette

 January 24, 2019 — Former Colorado Springs city councilwoman Lisa Czelatdko, 48, was arrested for hurling knives at her husband of 22 years while screaming, “I wish you were dead, I want to kill you,” court documents show.